kelbyludwig/kel.bz/content/post/fuzzing-servers.md

     "software-testing",
     "software-security",
 ]
+summary: "One tip for finding fast and useful fuzz targets for networked code."
 ---

 If you want to use a fuzzer that writes data to STDIN (e.g. [afl-fuzz]) to fuzz